 If your paragraph formatting changes do not work, it is often helpful to clear all formatting and styles so you can start over.

-In Word 2007, the most likely cause for formatting changes that won't stick is that there is an overriding style attached to the paragraph.
+In Microsoft Word, the most likely cause for formatting changes that won’t stick is that there is an overriding style attached to the paragraph.

-Here is how to remove all styles so you can stop formatting changes from misbehaving.
+Here is how to remove all styles from Microsoft Word documents so you can stop formatting changes from misbehaving.

 That’s it!
 You now have unstyled text that is ready to be formatted as needed.